-Although SFMTA's estimate of total cost exposure from claims has been reduced, the large increase in claims in recent months continues to be a concern for the PMOC.
+The potential increase in claims in recent months continues to be a concern for the PMOC.
 Claims and pending/potential contract changes now have a maximum potential impact that is approaching the value of the remaining contingency in the project budget.
 While SFMTA continues their focus on the resolution of outstanding claims, the timing and the amount of a global claim settlement with the contractor is critical for the completion of the project within project budget and for the achievement of the Revenue Service on or before the projected date.
 The PMOC recommends that a review be conducted in the first quarter of 2019 of the outstanding claims to produce a reasonable estimate of potential cost exposure.

 SFMTA's current schedule indicates RSD in December 26, 2019 with no schedule float, which remains unchanged from the prior month.
 SFMTA submitted an FFGA Schedule Extension letter to the FTA on December 6, 2018 with a request to extend the FFGA RSD to May 26, 2020.
-Based on the review of several critical schedule fragnets including SFMTA's schedule risk model, the PMOC's opinion is that the CSP should be in Revenue Service by May 26, 2020, contingent upon SFMTA and TPC maintaining a working relationship where progressing the work is a mutual objective.
+FTA issued an approval letter on February 27, 2019.
+It is PMOC's opinion that the CSP should be in Revenue Service by May 26, 2020, contingent upon SFMTA and TPC maintaining a working relationship where progressing the work is a mutual objective.